Efficient Simulation of Sparse Graphs of Point Processes: Numerical experiments

-Thanks to the efficiency of the proposed algorithms, the implementations were prototyped on a regular laptop with 4GB of RAM and an Intel I3 processor as well as part of the statistical analyses.
-The main simulations have been performed on 5 nodes of a Symmetric MultiProcessing (SMP), i.e., share memory, computer \footnote{The documentation can be found on \url{https://hpc.isima.fr/doku.php}.}.
-Each of this computational nodes has up to 20 physical cores (2*10), 25 MB of cache memory and 62.5 GB of RAM.
-The processors are Intel(R) Xeon(R) CPU E5-2670 (v0 and v2) at 2.60 GHz.
-The statistical analysis required more RAM, so we used another type of node, which has 770GB of RAM, 25MB of cache memory, 20 physical cores (2*10), each processor being an Intel(R) Xeon(R) CPU E5-2687W v3 at 3.10GB.
+The main simulations have been performed on 5 nodes of a Symmetric MultiProcessing (SMP), i.e., shared memory, computer1.
+Each of this computational nodes has up to 20 physical cores (2\*10), 25 MB of cache memory and 62.5 GB of RAM.
+The processors are Intel(R) Xeon(R)CPU E5-2670 (v0 and v2) at 2.60 GHz.
+The statistical analysis required more RAM, so we used another type of node, which has 770GB of RAM, 25MB of cache memory, 20 physical cores (2\*10), each processor being an Intel(R) Xeon(R)CPU E5-2687W v3 at 3.10GB.
 The algorithms were implemented in C++ programming language (2011 version).
-We used the implementation of the Mersenne-Twister random generator\footnote{Accessed on 12/19/2019, on \url{http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/index.html}}.
-No other external libraries were used for the simulator, which is compiled using gcc 2.7.
-The plots and statistical analyses were obtained using using R software (v3.6), part of it using the UnitEvent package (v0.0.5)\footnote{Source accessible at \url{https://sourcesup.renater.fr/projects/uepackage}.
-Last access on 12/19/2019.}.
+No other external libraries were used for the simulator, which is compiled using gcc 4.7.
+The plots and statistical analyses were obtained using using R software (v3.6), part of it using the UnitEvent package (v0.0.5).